The 10+1 Code™

 What It Requires

 AI introduces speed, distance, and scale, exactly what makes escalation easier and accountability harder.
-This Commandment requires restraint where irreversible harm is plausible.
+This requires restraint where irreversible harm is plausible.
 If a system reduces opportunities for pause, human intervention, or moral friction, it is a conflict accelerant by design.

 Individual Responsibility